 Many people imagine that freelancers have lives drastically different from those of their nine-to-five friends.
 Freelancers have control over their work setting, their schedule and every other aspect of their business.
 With no one else making demands, it’s natural to assume that working for yourself would mean working less.

 Though it’s true that some freelancers work less than the average employee, many work more than 40 hours per week.
-So, while freelancers may work from home in their pajamas, they also know how to hustle.
+So, while freelancers may work from home in their pyjamas, they also know how to hustle.

 As a freelancer, time management equals money management.
 Since it is reported that as many as 90 percent of online businesses (and if you’re a freelancer, that’s probably you) fail, it’s imperative to make sure you’re approaching your freelance projects the best way possible.